 Level 4 and 5 students will receive differentiated instruction based on their need identified from the iReady diagnostic assessment.
 Enrichment activities and acceleration opportunities will also be implemented to ensure student continue to grow.
-Model Eliciting Activity (MEA) STEM lessons are used during the extra hour of instruction as well as, project-based learning modules.

 2. The additional hour per day of intensive reading instruction must be provided by teachers and reading specialists who have demonstrated effectiveness in teaching reading.
 Describe the process your district/school uses to ensure this occurs.